yunpengn/InterviewCracker/README.md

 # Interview Cracker

 This repository contains some useful information to a technical interview.
-It is inspired by the infamous book [Cracking the Coding Interview (6th edition)](http://www.amazon.com/Cracking-Coding-Interview-6th-Edition/dp/0984782850) written by [Gayle Laakmann McDowell](http://www.gayle.com/).
+It is inspired by the well-known book [Cracking the Coding Interview (6th edition)](http://www.amazon.com/Cracking-Coding-Interview-6th-Edition/dp/0984782850) written by [Gayle Laakmann McDowell](http://www.gayle.com/).